 Parents should be aware that the school will take any reasonable action to ensure the safety of its pupils.
 In cases where the school has reason to be concerned that a child may be subject to ill treatment, neglect or other forms of abuse, staff have no alternative but to follow Bury Safeguarding Partnership's Procedures and inform the Social Services of their concern.

 If you have a concern about the welfare or safety of a child at our school, please speak to:

 Mrs. S. Howard - Designated Safeguarding Lead and Head of School

-You can also contact Ian Young, the CEO of our MAT or the Chair of our local Governing board, Andrew Gundry, who is the Designated Governor for Child Protection, if you have any concerns about child protection procedures or issues in our school.
+You can also contact Ian Young, the CEO of our MAT or the Chair of our Local Academy Committee, Andrew Gundry, who is the Designated Partner for Child Protection, if you have any concerns about child protection procedures or issues in our school.
 Contact details are available from the school office.

 · Have you got a serious concern about the safety of a child or young person up to the age of 18?